Is Zen a Religion?

 Not for us.

 Zen and other branches of Buddhism have ceremonies which sometimes give the appearance of a religion.
-The rituals and robes we've all seen though, are cultural in origin and are reflective of the old styles of the countries through which Buddhism has evolved for 2500 years, like India, China, Japan, and many others.
+These ceremonies are not to worship the Buddha but rather to honor him for his contributions to humanity, and to send out wishes of health, wisdom and compassion to all living things in the world.
+The rituals and robes we've all seen, though, are cultural in origin and are reflective of the old styles of the countries through which Buddhism has evolved for 2500 years, like India, China, Japan, and many others.

 At our meetings, we don't wear religious attire and we don't conduct services or have an altar.
 We simply learn about Zen Buddhist teachings and discuss ways to apply these lessons to our everyday lives.